 The materials that are currently used in growing media are not sustainable.
 Peat and stone wool are not renewable and the production of stone wool is energy-demanding as well.
 Although peat has many advantages for use in growing media, its extraction from pristine peatlands threatens these sensitive ecosystems and carbon sinks, meanwhile resulting in increased emissions of greenhouse gases.

-To tackle this issue, Horti-BlueC will explore the potential for upcycling 5 specific local side streams: CO2 emitted by greenhouse heating installations, shellfish waste streams (feedstock for chitin), spent growing media (feedstock for biochar), green waste (feedstock for biochar) and plant fibers to contribute to sustainable soilless horticulture.
-Shellfish waste (e.g., shrimp shells) provide chitin, which can be used as an additive in growing media.
-Biochar (charred material) is rich in carbon, and has the potential to help mitigate climate change via carbon sequestration.
-Biochar will be produced based on spent growing media and green waste.
+To tackle this issue, Horti-BlueC explores the potential for upcycling 5 specific local side streams: CO2 emitted by greenhouse heating installations, shellfish waste streams (feedstock for chitin), spent growing media (feedstock for biochar), green waste (feedstock for biochar) and plant fibers to contribute to sustainable soilless horticulture.
+Shellfish waste (e.g., shrimp shells) provides chitin, which can be used as an additive in growing media.
+Biochar (charred material) is rich in carbon and has the potential to help mitigate climate change via carbon sequestration.
+Biochar was produced based on spent growing media and green waste.
 Both chitin and biochar have the potential to increase the fertility of growing media, increase horticultural productivity, and increase the resistance of plants against specific foliar and soil-borne diseases.
-Plant fibers on the other hand will be used as bulk material in growing media, and the captured CO2 will be used for CO2 fertilization in greenhouses.
+Plant fibers on the other hand were used as bulk material in growing media, and the captured CO2 was used for CO2 fertilization in greenhouses.

-Horti-BlueC will adopt technological innovation for greenhouses with a low-carbon heating and fertilization technology, and will run pilot tests for tomato and strawberry cultivation.
-Horti-BlueC will provide a decision tool on conservation, pretreatment, and processing options and sequence for one gaseous and four solid waste streams.
+Horti-BlueC adopts technological innovation for greenhouses with a low-carbon heating and fertilization technology, and has run pilot tests for tomato and strawberry cultivation.
+Horti-BlueC provided a decision tool on conservation, pretreatment, and processing options and sequence for one gaseous and four solid waste streams.
 This tool is based on the evaluation of the technical potential of combinations of feedstock and processing technology towards application in the greenhouse and in growing media.
-The economic feasibility will be assessed as well.
+The economic feasibility was assessed as well.